 Price at time of publish: $180

 Material: Plastic and aluminum | Dimensions: 29 x 18.8 x 35.4 inches | Hose Capacity: Includes a 65 foot hose, capacity is 198 feet | Warranty: 2 years, with extended warranty available

 Looping fabric hoses is challenging

 For a quick and affordable way to store your hose, we recommend the Artigarden Freestanding Garden Hose Hanger.
 With a simple, very basic design, this metal structure has three prongs that can be staked in the garden, yard, or anywhere you want to keep your hose handy and organized, as long as there is dirt.
 Although when empty, the hanger is lightweight (just over 4 pounds) and can be easily moved to a different spot on your property, it's not intended to transport your hose—it is simply a place to store it.

-We found it very easy to stick in the ground and it was also easy to hang the hose around the loop on the hanger, even though instructions weren’t included.
+We found the hanger very easy to stick in the ground and it was also easy to hang the hose around the loop on the hanger, even though instructions weren’t included.
 Not all hoses looped equally: We found it a little tougher to loop a fabric hose than a rubber hose.
 Unlike a true hose reel, you need to use your own two hands to hang the hose.
-The hanger stayed in the ground nicely during testing, but we believe it could tip over if the soil were to become loose, say, after a heavy rain or a spring thaw, so keep that in mind when determining where to place it.
+The hanger stayed in the ground nicely during testing, but we believe it could tip over if the soil were to become loose, say, after heavy rain or a spring thaw, so keep that in mind when determining where to place it.
 These objections aside, we still believe this is a quick, budget-friendly, and space-saving solution for storing your hose.

 Price at time of publish: $55